Are you wondering what to pack for a cruise? Cruises are such easy vacations, but cruise packing takes some planning.

 Recommended: Neutrogena tinted lip balm with SPF

 Pack a few bandaids in a baggy and throw them into your cruise shore excursion bag.
 Use baggies to pack a few snacks for your children from the buffet.
-You may even want to put wet bathing suits in large ziplocks after a beach excursion.
+You may even want to make a DIY wet bag and put wet bathing suits in large ziplocks after a beach excursion.

 If you’re going to the beach, water shoes will be very useful.
 We brought water shoes for a shore excursion to Virgin Gorda, the Baths and have decided to bring them on every Caribbean, Bermuda and hot weather cruise from now on!